holajoa/Adaptor-VL-SSL/README.md

 ### Dataset downloading
 Datasets we used are as follows:

-- MIMIC-CXR: We downloaded the MIMIC-CXR-JPG dataset as the radiographs.
-Paired medical reports can be downloaded in MIMIC-CXR.
+- MIMIC-CXR: We downloaded the [MIMIC-CXR-JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/) dataset as the radiographs.
+Paired medical reports can be downloaded in [MIMIC-CXR](https://physionet.org/content/mimic-cxr/2.0.0/mimic-cxr-reports.zip).

-- RSNA: We used the stage 2 of RSNA dataset in Kaggle.
+- RSNA: We used the stage 2 of RSNA dataset in [Kaggle](https://www.kaggle.com/competitions/rsna-pneumonia-detection-challenge/data).

-- COVIDx: We used the version 65 of COVIDx dataset in Kaggle.
+- COVIDx: We used the version 5 of COVIDx dataset in [Kaggle](https://www.kaggle.com/datasets/andyczhao/covidx-cxr2).
+Compatible labels are found in the [COVID-Net](https://github.com/lindawangg/COVID-Net/tree/master/labels) repository.

-- SIIM: We downloaded the stage 1 of SIIM dataset in Kaggle.
+- SIIM: We downloaded the stage 1 of SIIM dataset in [Kaggle](https://www.kaggle.com/competitions/siim-acr-pneumothorax-segmentation/data).

 After downloading datasets, please check if the path in `MGCA/mgca/constants.py` is correct.